Solar Guide

 Leasing Solar Panels

-New Haven residents have access to Power Purchase Agreements (PPA) through both Eversource and United Illuminating Company utility providers.
-With a PPA, you pay only for the power your solar panels generate at a predetermined rate per kilowatt-hour, typically resulting in immediate savings compared to standard utility rates.
+New Haven homeowners have access to Power Purchase Agreements (PPAs) through both Eversource and United Illuminating Company.
+With a PPA, you pay for the actual electricity generated by your solar panels at a set rate per kilowatt-hour, rather than a fixed monthly payment.

 Go solar without the investment